DIY Plumbing: A Complete Guide to Resolving Home Plumbing Problems

 Can I fix a plumbing problem myself?

-There are a few essential tools such as an adjustable wrench, a plunger pipe wrench Teflon tape and a screwdriver.
+You will need a few essential tools such as an adjustable wrench, a plunger pipe wrench Teflon tape, and a screwdriver.

 Is DIY plumbing safe?